-With over 370 different degrees including bachelor’s, master’s, doctoral degrees and graduate diplomas, the university has a lot to offer across its three campuses and 16 faculties.
+With more than 370 different degrees, including bachelor’s, master’s, doctoral degrees and graduate diplomas, the university has a lot to offer across its three campuses and 16 faculties.
 Its multicultural community brings together students and members of staff from over 100 countries around the world.

-NUS enables students to design their university pathway to focus on their preferred subjects.
+The NUS enables students to design their university pathway to focus on their preferred subjects.
 Resources include the 1.5 million titles kept in seven libraries.
-The NUS Overseas Programme and the partnership with other universities ensure that students can also study and travel abroad.
+The NUS Overseas Programme and partnerships with other universities ensure that students can also study and travel abroad.

-NUS has particular research strength in fields include engineering, environmental studies and physical science.
+The NUS has particular research strength in fields including engineering, environmental studies and physical science.